Could Marco Rubio champion human rights in Southeast Asia? – DW – 11/18/2024

 Indeed, other pundits have cast doubt on whether Rubio will be left alone to sketch out his own policy as America's top diplomat.

-Kenneth Roth, executive director of Human Rights Watch, tweeted over the weekend that Rubio and Waltz have been strong critics of China's human rights violations but questioned whether they'll be able to "care about anyone other than himself?"
+Kenneth Roth, executive director of Human Rights Watch, tweeted over the weekend that Rubio and Waltz had both been strong critics of China's human rights violations but questioned whether they would be able to "care about anyone other than" themselves.

 According to a Washington Post editorial on November 12: "The success — or failure — of the incoming Trump administration might depend on whether voices such as Mr. Rubio's are included — and heeded."